 Signal boosters come in two major components: antennas and a booster.
 Antennas come in various forms that offer different suitability for differing locations.
-The antennas you choose for your home may not be the same receivers you decide to install in your car.
-Before you dive into the optimal antennas for each space, you must first understand the distinctions between an outdoor and indoor one.
+The type of antennas you choose for your home may not be the same receivers you decide to install in your car.
+Before you dive into the optimal cell signal booster antennas for each space, you must first understand the distinctions between an outdoor and indoor one.

 The primary function of the outdoor component of a cellular booster is to capture nearby signals.
 They are the ones scouting and collecting connections that will then get amplified to your destination.
-Two common types of outdoor cellular antennas are directional and omni-directional antennas.
+Two common outdoor cellular antenna types are directional and omni-directional antennas.

 Directional receivers reach out to a specific cell phone tower, using their signal for the booster.
 If their desired tower is in clear view, they can spread their signal cast across long distances due to their singular-focused and tunneled reception windows.
 Most people compare the range of directional antennas to a flashlight, since their strong and one-directional window branches out in a similar pattern to a flashlight's beam.